 As you build relationships with your nonprofit supporters, it’s important that your donors feel known and appreciated.
-One way of acknowledging your donors is through personal donor thank you letters.
+One way to do this is through a personal donor thank you letter.

 Here are our 7 tips on making your donor thank you letters personal.

 - Use Segmentation In Your Template

 - Refer To Your Donor By Their Preferred Name

 - Include The Ways The Donor Has Supported Your Nonprofit In The Past

 - Be Human In Your Writing

 - Show Your Donor How They Can Get More Involved

 - Include Something Tangible